FALL 2022 – UPDATED 8/31/2022

-- Compensation: For AY19-20, Lowe Student Analysts will be paid as follows:
+- Compensation: For AY 22-23, Lowe Student Analysts will be paid as follows:

-- Skill with software and programming languages useful for data organization and analysis (e.g. Excel, Stata, R, Python) is highly valued but not strictly required.
+- Skill with software and programming languages useful for data organization and analysis (e.g. Excel, Stata, R, Python) is highly valued but not strictly required for all roles.
 Completion of Econ 50 is expected.
 Completion of Econ 120 is extremely useful.

 - Entrepreneurial spirit and work ethic are critical.
 Each role involves pursuing open-ended tasks for which the successful path is not obvious.
 Lowe RAs must have the initiative and optimism to run down the best available leads without guarantee of success and must have the determination to continue to do so until the goal is met.

-- Lowe RAs must also understand when to ask for help and when to keep at it.
+- Must also understand when to ask for help and when to keep at it.
 That means being capable of working on open-ended tasks and finding answers for yourself, yet asking for help rather than continuing to waste time hitting your head against a wall should the task prove unexpectedly difficult.

-- Lowe RAs must be responsible about meeting deadlines and communicating effectively with fellow team members and supervising faculty and staff.
+- Must be responsible about meeting deadlines and communicating effectively with fellow team members and supervising faculty and staff.

 Economic Journalists [EJ] will work in a team with the Director and Program Coordinator to develop content for the Lowe Institute’s blog and social media accounts.
 Content will be defined by a characteristic Lowe brand of data-driven economic analysis.
 EJs will need to be entrepreneurial in helping to generate ideas, pursue and analyze data, and write content.
-A weekly Friday mid-day meeting with the entire group is mandatory.
-There will also be occasional smaller Monday lunch meetings.
+A weeklymeeting with the entire group is mandatory.
 There will be deadlines.